-Becky Rowland (1st Grade) came to The Denver Waldorf School in September with great enthusiasm to guide our 1st grade class through the eight-year grades journey.
+Becky Rowland came to The Denver Waldorf School in 2016 with great enthusiasm to guide our students through the eight-year grades journey.
 She has been teaching in the field of education for many years in settings ranging from a traditional classroom to the deck of a historic sailing ship to an old-growth forest in Washington State.
 Before gaining her bachelor’s degree in Environmental Science with a focus in Marine Ecology from Western Washington University, she spent a number of years teaching environmental science aboard historic sailing ships around the United States.
 She has been an AmeriCorps Volunteer and her classroom experience includes: Waldorf Early Childhood at Sophia’s Project in Oakland, California, kindergarten and elementary grades in public schools in Washington, Waldorf 4th grade at Madrona School outside of Seattle and Waldorf Practicum teaching experience in 1st, 2nd, 5th and 8th grades at Great Barrington Rudolf Steiner School in Massachusetts, and 3rd and 6th grades at Taikura Rudolf Steiner School in New Zealand.
 Becky holds a master’s degree in Waldorf Elementary Education from Antioch University and state teaching licenses in Elementary Education in New Hampshire and Washington.
 Outside of school, Ms. Rowland enjoys practicing the piano, playing the banjo and getting outdoors.
 Past big adventures include cycling across the country, cycling down the Pacific Coast, hiking the Camino de Santiago in Spain and sailing down the Eastern Seaboard to the Caribbean.
 Having just moved to Colorado, Ms. Rowland looks forward to skiing, snowboarding, cycling and hiking as well as getting to know the DWS community.
-You may contact Ms. Rowland at email@example.com or ext.
-121.
+You may contact Ms. Rowland at email@example.com or x121.